01 September Ecommerce Marketing Strategy: How to Grow your Business

 Consider offering returning discounts, deals, or other valuable exchanges for their interaction with your brand.

 It’s also important to continue nurturing your relationships with existing customers, just by keeping in touch.
 Gentle reminders about your brand and quality content serve as a way to keep your company front of mind.
 Ideally, when they’re next ready to make a purchase, your brand should be their first thought.

 Your website is the face of your ecommerce business and a valuable component of your ecommerce marketing strategy.
 Where your branding builds your reputation before the consumer makes a purchase, your website needs to attract at the point of purchase.

 Firstly, your website needs to be clear and well-designed.
 This means that your product pages should include all the information needed to make a purchase and high-quality images.
 The purchase process should be as simple as possible for your consumers.

 It should also be recognizable through your brand imaging and messaging.
 Your work to create brand recognition will go to waste if your website doesn’t resonate with that brand image.

 Effective optimization dictates your ranking on search engines.
 You need to identify what search terms your consumers are using to look for your products.
 A well-optimized website will rank for those search terms, and achieve better conversion rates, and sales.

 There are a number of factors that contribute to a good SEO strategy.
-Keyword research and optimization is important.
+Keyword research and optimization are important.
 However, technical SEO has a considerable impact on your ranking.

-Your eCommerce website, especially your product pages, need to be indexed and crawlable.
+Your ecommerce website, especially your product pages, needs to be indexed and crawlable.
 This means that Google can understand what is on your website, and rank accordingly to suit keywords.